 Director of Banquets Salary

-Commissions constitute a big slice (nearly one in three on average) of overall compensation for Directors of Banquets, and the median take-home for this group lies near $75K.
-Career length is the biggest factor affecting pay for this group, followed by geography.
-Most Directors of Banquets report high levels of job satisfaction.
+Commissions constitute a big slice (roughly one in three on average) of overall compensation for Directors of Banquets, and the median take-home for this group lies near $74K.
+Experience level and the particular city each impact pay for this group, with the former having the largest influence.
+The majority of Directors of Banquets claim high levels of job satisfaction.
+In this profession, a large number enjoy medical and dental coverage, and a fair number have vision insurance, as well.
 Generally, women make up less than a third of all Directors of Banquets who answered the questionnnaire.
-Most enjoy medical while a strong majority get dental coverage.
-Vision coverage is also available to a fair number.
-The data for this synopsis comes from respondents who took the PayScale salary survey.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Director of Banquets